Phs117/Phs117/README.md

 ## Hi there 👋

 - 🔭 I’m a EE Student.
-- ✨ My interest are signal processing, digital communication and data science.
+- ✨ My interest are Signal Processing, Digital Communication, Machine Learning and Data Ccience.